grafana/k6-learn/Modules/Recording a k6 script.md

 ### Tips for recording

-To make the best out of your recording, keep the following tips in mind:
+To make the best of your recording, keep the following tips in mind:
 - If you'd like to get an idea of how long the [sleep](Adding%20think%20time%20using%20sleep.md) should be, try filling out forms and reading text the way a new user would.
 Sleep timings are recorded by the extension.
 - Wait for all the page's resources to load before you proceed to the next page or action.
 If you'd like to be sure, try opening up DevTools for your browser and waiting until there is no activity in the Network tab.
 - Take notes separately about the actions you're doing, to help you make sense of the generated script later.